How to interpret signs and symbols to guide myself?

 My relationship with the kingfisher outside my cabin is one small moment in a much larger picture.

-If you are carrying big, wild ideas, preparing for a transition, or expanding an established body of work, it’s very likely you are already sensing small signs: repeated images, songs, numbers, birds, patterns in timing.
+If you are working with an idea that is emerging, it’s very likely you are already sensing small signs: repeated images, songs, numbers, birds, patterns in timing.

-Here’s a simple way to work with them, using the kingfisher as a guide.
+Here is a simple way to work with them.

 1. Notice: first, simply name what happens